Textcat/JLStickerTextView/README.md

 When you render the text on UIImageView whose content mode is AspectFit, it is possible you will get some unwanted border.
 This function will scale UIImageView to fit the image.

+##Contributon
+Any suggestion, request, pull are welcome.
+If you encounter any problem, feel free to create an issue.

+If you want to add more text attributes:

+1. Please fork this project
+2. Define the attribute you want in `JLAttributedTextView.swift`
+3. implement user interface in `JLStickerImageVIew.swift`
+4. Write appropriate docs and comments in the README.md
+5. Submit a pull request

 ##Plan
 Here are some ideas: